jjzn/k2/README.md

 ## Locale options

-A list of preconfigured locale files can be found in `locals/`.
-To select one for your local k2 install, you can copy or symlink the chosen file to `local.go`.
+A list of preconfigured locale files can be found in `locales/`.
+To select one for your local k2 install, you can copy or symlink the chosen file to `locale.go`.

 For example, for symlinking (the recommended option), simply run:

-    ln -sf locals/YOUR_LOCALE.go local.go
+    ln -sf locales/YOUR_LOCALE.go locale.go

 After any changes to the locale configuration, k2 must be recompiled and restarted.